se-buw/abt/README.md

 Reference : https://github.com/gazebosim/docs/blob/master/fortress/tutorials/moving_robot/moving_robot.sdf

-It is a 3D world with a differential wheel robot.
+It is a 3D world with a differential drive robot.

 ## Running the executable in the ROS2 workspace
 1. Navigate to the ros2_ws in the terminal (ros2 workspace : cd ros2_ws)